mnopqr1/AoC2023/README.md

 ## Day 17

-After struggling with part 1 for a few hours I decided I did't want to spend my entire Sunday on this (especially because it's finally nice and sunny again here in Paris) so I watched [Jonathan Paulson solve part 1]().
+After struggling with part 1 for a few hours I decided I didn't want to spend my entire Sunday on this (especially because it's finally nice and sunny again here in Paris) so I watched [Jonathan Paulson solve part 1](https://www.youtube.com/watch?v=jcZw1jRkUDE).
 I was happy to see he went more or less through the same thought process as I did (just at approximately 20x speed).
-Then he pulled `heapq` out of a hat and I'm still not entirely sure why that works, but with that clue I solved part 1, and then also part 2 after a little more struggles.
+Then he pulled `heapq` out of a hat and I'm still not entirely sure why that works, but with that clue I solved part 1, and then was also able to do part 2 "on my own" after a few more smaller struggles.
 Another reminder that I would like to understand the ins and outs of heaps better.
 I also learned a Python print debugging trick from Jonathan Paulson: `print(f"{x=}{y=}")` prints out something like `x=5 y=6` which is useful when you have a lot of different variables.